nuvibit/nuvibit.com/content/english/team/_index.md

       content: "Andreas gets the ball rolling!
 With many years of experience in designing and building solutions in the cloud, he gets your projects up and running.<br>
                 As an IaC specialist, he will help you digitalize your infrastructure and automate tasks that you have not considered before."
 ---

+# About Nuvibit
+At Nuvibit, we're more than just a cloud services company.
+We're a team of dedicated cloud enthusiasts on a mission to redefine what's possible in the world of cloud computing.
+Founded in Switzerland by a group of passionate individuals, Nuvibit is a privately-owned company with a vision to empower organizations with a robust and scalable AWS cloud foundation.

+# Our Story
+Nuvibit was born out of a shared passion for cloud technology.
+Our founders, driven by a deep understanding of AWS cloud infrastructure, embarked on a journey to create something truly remarkable.
+With a strong sense of corporate culture and a commitment to work-life balance, we've built a company that not only delivers exceptional results but also values the well-being of our team.

+# Specialized in AWS Cloud Foundation
+Our expertise lies in crafting highly specialized AWS cloud foundations, specifically tailored for large multi-account environments.
+We understand the unique challenges that organizations face when navigating the cloud landscape, and we're here to provide the solutions they need to thrive.

+# Everything as Code with Terraform
+We're addicted to the concept of "everything as code," and our tool of choice is Terraform.
+This approach allows us to deliver infrastructure solutions that are not only efficient but also easily maintainable.
+It's a philosophy that drives our work and sets us apart in the industry.

+# Mission, Vision, and Values
+Mission: Our mission is simple yet powerful—to enable our customers to run an enterprise-ready, compliant, and scalable cloud foundation.
+We believe that the foundation is the cornerstone of any successful cloud journey.
+Vision: We aspire to be the go-to partner for AWS cloud foundation solutions.
+When organizations think of building a strong cloud infrastructure, they should think of Nuvibit.
+Values: At Nuvibit, we live by our values.
+We're bold in our approach, passionate about what we do, and dedicated team players.
+We understand the importance of work-life balance and believe that a happy team is the key to success.

+Join us on our journey to revolutionize cloud computing.
+Discover the Nuvibit difference and see how we can help you achieve your cloud goals.